Faculty and Staff

 Master of Science in Gerontology - MSG (36 Credit Hours)

+A solid alternative to the Master of Social Work (MSW).
 The Master of Science degree in Gerontology (MSG) is a multi-disciplinary program of study designed to prepare students for management or direct service positions working with older adults and their families in various service, government and/or research settings.
 The program of study includes courses from a variety of departments including anthropology, nursing, psychology, sociology, social work, public policy administration, and optometry.
 Courses are offered primarily in the evening to accommodate part-time, as well as full-time students.

 Students may choose one of two tracks which define their remaining course options: